cloudflare/cloudflare-docs/content/workers/testing/vitest/get-started/migrate-from-unstable-dev.md

 # Migrate from unstable_dev

-The [`unstable_dev`](/workers/wrangler/api/#unstable_dev) API has been a recommended approach for users wanting to run unit or integration tests against their Workers.
+The [`unstable_dev`](/workers/wrangler/api/#unstable_dev) API has been a recommended approach for users wanting to run integration tests against their Workers.
 The `@cloudflare/vitest-pool-workers` package provides a more ergonomic API and better developer experience for users wanting to write a wide variety of tests.

 This guide demonstrates key differences between tests written with the `unstable_dev` API and the Workers Vitest pool.
 For more information on writing tests with the Workers Vitest pool read [this guide](/workers/testing/vitest/get-started/write-your-first-test/).